Stay in the Dark

 "Stay in the Dark" is a song recorded by American musical trio The Band Perry for their unreleased third studio album, My Bad Imagination (2017).
-Written by the Perry siblings along with Jenna Andrews and Benny Cassette, the song follows "Comeback Kid" as their second release on the Interscope Records label and was intended to be the lead single for the unreleased album My Bad Imagination.
+Written by Kimberly, Reid and Neil, along with Jenna Andrews and Benny Cassette, the song follows "Comeback Kid" as their second release on the Interscope Records label and was intended to be the lead single for the unreleased album My Bad Imagination.
 It was released to digital retailers on February 3, 2017 and to American hot adult contemporary radio stations on February 27, 2017.

 Background

 In August 2015, The Band Perry released "Live Forever" as the purported lead single for a forthcoming album.
 The song's strong pop influence "polarized" fans and led to rumors the group was "going pop" and abandoning their roots in country music, which the group later refuted.
 Billboard announced in March 2016 that The Band Perry had parted ways with the Big Machine Label Group due to creative differences regarding their new music.
 That May, the group announced that they had signed with Interscope Records and were working on a crossover album, titled Heart + Beat, that was scheduled for release in the fall of 2016.
 Their first single on the new label, "Comeback Kid" was released on August 1, 2016 and became the group's lowest-charting single to date.

 Following a few month hiatus, the group announced in February 2017 that they would release their "first pop album", My Bad Imagination, sometime that year.
 The album will include "Stay in the Dark" but presumably not any previous releases.